ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

   </div>
 </div>

-## Putting the image on microSDHC
+## Making a microSDHC

-Download the image and then:

-  1. Extract the `.img.bz2` archive to get the image file.

-    bunzip2 ubuntu-mate-15.10-desktop-armhf-raspberry-pi-2.img.bz2

-  2. Write the image file to the microSD card as root.
+The image can be directly written to a microSDHC using a utility like `dd`, but we prefer `ddrescue` (from the [gddrescue](apt://gddrescue), for example:

+    sudo apt-get install gddrescue
+    unxz ubuntu-minimal-15.10.1-server-armhf-raspberry-pi-2.img.xz
-    sudo ddrescue -d -D --force ubuntu-mate-15.10-desktop-armhf-raspberry-pi-2.img /dev/sdX
+    sudo ddrescue -d -D --force ubuntu-minimal-15.10.1-server-armhf-raspberry-pi-2.img /dev/sdx

-The drive may be mounted on any `/dev/sdX` so use the command `lsblk` to check.
+The microSDHC may be presented on any `/dev/sdX` so use the command `lsblk` to check.

+If you prefer a graphical tool we recommend using [GNOME Disks](apt://gnome-disk-utility) and the *Restore Disk Image...* option, **which natively supports XZ compressed images**.

+    sudo apt-get install gnome-disk-utility

+### Making a microSDHC with Windows

+If you want to make a microSDHC using Windows we recommend:

+  * [7-Zip](http://www.7-zip.org/) to extract the image.
+  * [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) to write the image.

 ## Re-size file system